PollyHannah/Phylogenomic-study/README.md

 ### Run OrthoFinder
 OrthoFinder is a program which identifies genes highly conserved between genomes.
 I manually check and edit (where necessary) the prokka-assigned annotations.

 We run this program later in the analysis to identify a final set of 'core genes' at the species, genus and family level.
-Right now, we're just running it to identify a set of highly conserved genes to target for checking and editing (as explained a bit later on).
+Right now, we're just running it at the family level to identify a set of highly conserved genes to target for checking and editing (as explained a bit later on).

 #### Nominate values for OrthoFinder options
 Open `script_three_orthofinder.sh` and nominate values for options `-t` (`-t` number_of_threads) and `-a` (`-a` number_of_orthofinder_threads).
 These options control the parallelisation of OrthoFinder to decrease the runtime.
 For `-t`, choose the  number of cores on your computer.
 For `-a`, put 1/4 of the value of `-t`.